History Taught Me

 The move to fiction

-It was a natural progression for me to take that interest in women’s music history into my historical fiction, and that’s what I’ve done in twelve novels.
+It was a natural progression for me to take that interest in women’s music history into my historical fiction, and that’s what I’ve done in over a dozen novels.
 In fact, it’s the one element that ties all my books together.
 I delve into different time periods and places and vacillate between historical protagonists and fictional ones, young adult and adult audiences—unlike many of my fellow historical novelists, who choose a period or place and stick to it.
 My locus is simply wider: women, and the arts, because artistic genius was coopted by men in the nineteenth century, and women still lag in gaining respect and recognition.

 Historical novelists look for narratives that can be crafted into compelling stories.
 We do the research—we love the research.
 We’re just seeing it a bit differently, finding the interstices where we can let our imaginations loose and bring characters to life.